 AMY GOODMAN: You, in 2000, the Children’s Defense Fund, your motto has always been "Leave no child behind."
 The Republicans adopted it for their convention.
 Explain what ensued.
 You were going to sue them?

 MARIAN WRIGHT EDELMAN: We were going to sue them.
 We couldn’t find the — this is our trademarked mission statement, and we believe it.
-And we believe that the richest nation on earth should not leave thirteen million children behind in poverty and nine million children behind without healthcare.
-80% of our black and Latino children are unable to read and write in fourth grade; 60% of our white children are unable to read.
+And we believe that the richest nation on Earth should not leave 13 million children behind in poverty and nine million children behind without healthcare.
+Eighty percent of our black and Latino children are unable to read and write in fourth grade; 60 percent of our white children are unable to read.
 And we believe that this is something that is going to be an Achilles’ heel of this nation.
-But the President of the United States simply appropriated — in our view, illegally — our trademarked slogan and then proceeded to use it as a fig leaf to hide policies that gave massive tax cuts to the rich at the expense of the poor, to widen the gap between rich and poor, to say he was going to do education while he put far more money into people who did not need it.
+But the president of the United States simply appropriated — in our view, illegally — our trademarked slogan and then proceeded to use it as a fig leaf to hide policies that gave massive tax cuts to the rich at the expense of the poor, to widen the gap between rich and poor, to say he was going to do education while he put far more money into people who did not need it.
 And they refused to cease and desist.